tomaszrykala/DoReFindMi/README.md

 DoReFindMi
 ==========

-This is a game for [Rainbow Hat for Android Things][product] in which the aim is to find the sequence of the ABC buttons to press, which if followed in correct order, will play out the "do-re-mi" melody.
+This is a game for [Rainbow HAT for Android Things][product] in which the aim is to find the sequence of the ABC buttons to press, which if followed in correct order, will play out the "do-re-mi" melody.
 The player's seek time is measured for an element of competitiveness.

 <img src="https://pbs.twimg.com/media/C2JGfXlUkAA1Xaf.jpg:large" width="50%" />